Livingstone College logo

 About Livingstone College

-Livingstone College: A historic HBCU empowering future leaders since 1879.
+Livingstone College: A historic HBCU shaping futures and setting precedents since 1879.

-Its story began in 1879 as Zion Wesley Institute in Concord, eventually moving to its present 272-acre campus in Salisbury by 1882.
-The institution was renamed Livingstone College in 1887, honoring the famed African missionary David Livingstone.
-That same year, it made history by granting its first degrees, notably to two women who became the first black women to earn bachelor's degrees in North Carolina.
-This pioneering spirit continues to define the college's dedication to educational equity.
-The campus itself is a testament to its enduring legacy, with the Livingstone College Historic District recognized on the National Register of Historic Places.
+Established in 1879 as Zion Wesley Institute in Concord, the institution moved to its present 272-acre campus in Salisbury in 1882.
+It was renamed Livingstone College in 1887, honoring the renowned African missionary David Livingstone.
+That same year marked a pivotal moment, as the college proudly granted its first degrees to a pioneering class, including eight men and two women—who became the first Black women to earn bachelor's degrees in North Carolina, a testament to its groundbreaking commitment to educational access and equity.

 Key Highlights

-• Pioneered higher education for black women in North Carolina, granting bachelor's degrees to its first female graduates in 1887.
+• Pioneered higher education for Black women in North Carolina, granting bachelor's degrees to two women in 1887.

 • Accredited by the Southern Association of Colleges and Schools to award bachelor's degrees.